TBHDigitalSolutions/tbh-next-site-build/README.md

 - **Canonical “*-services” slugs** everywhere; normalize legacy aliases in adapters at boundaries. 【0†source】
 - **Typed validators** at the lib layer; **no React in `lib/*`**; enforce import direction with lint rules. 【6†source】
 - **Search-ready** by default: each domain should export indexer mappers or expose fields the search core can read. 【2†source】
+---

+* **Note:** that all Title/Headers & Divider components should be wrapped in a container together.

+* For each section in the PackageDetailsOverview the section should have a "universal tagline/description" that can be used across all packages.

+➡️ Title block should be excluded from this.
+➡️ Note update: if the Title/Header & Divider for a section includes a "universal tagline/description" all 3 should be wrapped together.
+➡️ All titles/headers should be centered/aligned and all descriptions and summaries should have text right aligned.
+➡️ All bullets should be centered and text/bullets should be right aligned.

+---

+* **Button notes:** All components with buttons should use the Button.tsx component and apply the buttons’ attrs/links, styling, etc in the component configuration.

+  * All CTA buttons
+    ↳ Single buttons are centered
+    ↳ Double buttons are always side by side regardless of screen size or container size.
+    The buttons should scale accordingly as well as the text.

+---